Registration

 5. Additional Submission

-If I did not submit everything in July, I will be able to complete my application starting Monday, August 24 ( 9 a.m.) via PJWeb.
+If I didn't submit everything in July, I'll be able to complete my application starting Monday, August 24 ( 9 a.m.) via PJWeb.

-Electronic signature on a PDF document: follow the instructions belowIA_MOP_Create an electronic signature on a PDF document
+Electronic signature on a PDF document: see the following procedureIA_MOP_Create an electronic signature on a PDF document

 🏢 In-person registration (if I'm unable to register online): I'll contact iutn-inscription@umontpellier.fr to explain my situation and request an appointment.